Miraclethedataguy/My-first-project/README.md

 ### _Insight_

-- Three of the top five profitable products were office supply products.
+- Three of the top five profitable products were office supplies category.

 - None of the top 5 loss products are in the office supplies category.

 - Office supplies make up 57% of the three product categories that were ordered (technology, furniture, and office supplies).
 Therefore, throughout the sales period for which this study was conducted, office supplies received the most orders.

+-

 ### _Recomendation_